umarhassan-mitodl/11.229-spring-2004/content/pages/readings.md

 Behling, John H. "Notes on Grantsmanship."
 In *Guidelines for Preparing the Research Proposal.* Lanham, MD: University Press of America, 1984, pp. 74-81.
 ISBN: 0819137332.

-{{% resource_link "6db33ac5-b4a3-48c6-8b37-54921034a280" "Associated Grant Makers" %}}: Resource Center orientations are held approximately four times a month.
+[Associated Grant Makers](http://www.agmconnect.org/): Resource Center orientations are held approximately four times a month.
 These free, hour-long sessions provide an introduction to the Resource Center and available resources for grant maker research, including the AGM *Grant Makers Directory*, FCSearch, Guidestar, the AGM Annual Reports files, and print materials in the Janet C. Taylor Library.

 Parsons, Wayne.
 "Models Maps and Metaphors."
 In *Public Policy: An Introduction to the Theory and Practice of Policy Analysis.* Northampton, UK: Edward Elgar Publishing Ltd., 1996, pp. 57-64.
 ISBN: 1852785543.